-In the 1960’s, plastics engineer Gordon B. Lankton went to work at Nypro, an international injection molded plastics company, in Clinton, Massachusetts and eventually became president.
-In 1989, on a business trip to Russia, Mr. Lankton purchased his first icon at a flea market.
+In the 1960s, plastics engineer Gordon B. Lankton went to work at Nypro, an international injection molded plastics company in Clinton, Massachusetts and eventually became president.
+In 1989, on a business trip to Russia, Mr. Lankton purchased his first icon at an open-air market.
 His collection quickly grew, and eventually gave birth to the idea of starting a museum.
 Mr. Lankton chose Clinton for the location to give back to the community that had supported him.

 The Museum of Russian Icons inspires the appreciation and study of Russian culture by collecting and exhibiting icons and related objects; igniting the interest of national and international audiences; and offering interactive educational programs.
 The Museum serves as a leading center for research and scholarship through the Center for Icon Studies and other institutional collaborations.